acbsp/bonafide.guru/en/contents.rst

 (Gauḍiya Courier, Issue 15, July 1st, 2004)

-It is clear that this goal - to compete with Shrila Prabhupada can only be reached if his followers would spread books of N. Maharaja solely, and this is what usually does occur.
+It is clear that this goal - to compete with |SP| can only be reached if his followers would spread books of N. Maharaja solely, and this is what usually does occur.

-“N. Maharaja states that Shrila Prabhupada has given only a foundation"
+“N. Maharaja states that |SP| has given only a foundation"
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *To create a demand for his service*\ Narayana Maharaja states, that
-there is a lot of spiritual knowledge which Shrila Prabhupada had no
+there is a lot of spiritual knowledge which |SP| had no
 time to give, so he can state that he has came to fill up this gap:

 “So Svamiji has first cleared up the atmosphere.
 Has prepared the